Fitsumhelina/3-Weeks-of-Python/week-1/note.md

 ## Variables

 ### Definition:
 Variables are containers for storing data values.
-In Python, you don't need to declare the type of variable explicitly.
+In Python, you don't need to declare the type of variable **explicitly**.
 The type is inferred based on the assigned value.

 ### Example:
 ```python